 – Christine Elizabeth

 Sometimes, we just need a little push to bust through our creative ruts.
-Whether that’s a new location, a new challenge or even just a new way to pair artists and subjects, change can be great!
+Whether that’s a new location, a new challenge or even just a new way for natural pairing of artists and subjects, change can be great!
 This year, try something new.
 You just might surprise yourself and your students with how much you enjoy it.

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.